 The locate, finished, and deactivate methods are inherited from the ServantLocator base class; these methods implement the logic to maintain the queue in LRU order and to add and evict servants as needed.
-The methods are synchronized, so the evictor's internal data structures are protected from concurrent access.
+The methods use a lock(this) statement for their body, so the evictor's internal data structures are protected from concurrent access.